CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 ## 🤖 General usecase explanation 🤖

-InputControl can be used to control which inputs can some addresses send to your smart contracts functions.
+InputControl can be used to control which inputs can some addresses send to your smart contracts' functions.

-Furthermore you can allow your user to call a function with a defined inputs' order.
+Furthermore you can allow your user to call a function with a defined inputs sequence.

 Example: You want your client to call a function 3 times, first time with input value = 1, second value = 2 and third time value = 3.
 Input control can control that the desired values are used in the desired order.